byecar-ee/telegram/README.md

 # ByeCar Telegram Bot

-Bot, that gives you an ability to report any invalid using of city space in Tallinn:
+Bot, that gives you an ability to report any invalid usage of city space in Tallinn:
 * Parking on bike road
 * Invalid urban planning
 * Car ride in prohibited area